3.1 General

 This is followed by a marked increase in the box-work texture, and the alteration of serpentine to breunerite (fig. 35).

-On a much larger scale, are the joints formed during the uplifting of rock masses caused by isostatic adjustment.
-A good example is seen in granite outcrops, since they are formed at great depths and thus at very high pressures.
+On a much grander scale, are the joints formed during the uplifting of rock masses caused by isostatic adjustment.
+A good example is seen in granite outcrops.
+Granite is formed at great depths and thus at very high pressures.
 Erosion will eventually bring these large igneous rock masses to the surface reducing dramatically the surrounding pressure and causing them to break into large blocks.
-Since the weathering will be most intense at the corners of these blocks, these tend to become rounded, as nicely demonstrated in figure 36B.
+Since the weathering will be most intense at the block corners, these, with time tend to become rounded and the decomposition more concentric, causing a pealing effect like an onion (exfoliation).
+This is well illustrated in figure 36. where one can see examples ranging from blocks with barely rounded edges, to blocks that are almost spherical and blocks where the exfoliation is quite distinct.

-Hence the decomposition becomes more concentric causing a pealing effect, like an onion (exfoliation).
-In a grand scale like in a granitic land surface, this can give rise to the very characteristic geomorphology of upstanding huge egg shaped solid granite boulders, known as inselbergs (fig. 37).
+On a granitic land surface, this can be seen in a grand scale, because it gives rise to the very characteristic geomorphology of upstanding huge egg shaped solid masses, known as inselbergs (fig. 37).

-A very unusual effect of the decompression on a granite body and consequent enhancement of the exfoliation by weathering is shown in figure 38 where the granite boulders resemble piles of pancakes.
-It is possible that this is a consequence of the lamination effect, caused by prior strong shear pressures on the granite mass.
+But, on the granitic land surface shown in figure 38, a very unusual effect of the decompression and enhancement of the exfoliation by weathering is apparent.
+The boulders resemble piles of pancakes.
+Most likely this lamination effect was caused by prior strong shear pressures on the granite mass.

 Perhaps the most devastating weathering effect, is the one giving rise to sink holes.
 In acidic waters, limestones and dolomites are incredibly soluble rocks and thus very easily weathered.
 The effect on outcrops, termed “karst”, gives rise to a very irregular surface with rather deep hollows (fig. 39).

-This weathering action continues under the surface anywhere above the ground water table.
-Thus, where the water table is sufficiently deep, the limestone will continue weathering above that and caves will form (fig. 40).
+This weathering action continues under the surface anywhere above the ground water table (vadose zone).
+Thus, where the water table is sufficiently deep, the limestone will continue dissolving above, and caves will develop.
+Later, that water will become saturated with calcium carbonate, and precipitate, forming stalactites (fig. 40),

-On the other hand, particularly interesting is the double sink hole shown in figure 43, where the initial stage caused the partial collapse of a large portion of the dome, but somehow the central sector only collapsed at a later stage.
-For a matter of scaling, the markings on the right are car tracks.
+On the other hand, particularly interesting is the double sink hole shown in figure 43, where initially the dome collapsed, but somehow its central sector maintained its shape, to eventually subside at a later stage.

 Much more frightening though, is what occurs in Slovenia where the village of Skocjanske (fig. 44),